 Our active and independent Board, with our robust independent Lead Director role and independent committee chairs and committees, ensures that the Board, and not the Chairman alone, determines the Board's focus.
 The Chairman is guided by these strong independent leaders and having our CEO serve as Chairman creates a bridge to management that helps provide the Board with the management support it needs.
 Having a unified leadership structure is particularly beneficial at this time given the dynamic consumer and retail landscape and rapidly evolving environment in which we compete.
-Under the leadership of Mr. Wallace as Chairman and CEO during the past three years, and overseen by our strong independent Board, we have delivered strong performance, as illustrated by the following chart:
+Under Mr. Wallace's leadership, and overseen by our strong independent Board, we have delivered strong performance over the short and long term.